 Phonics is boring.

 I believe this is an excuse that adults who are intimidated by the idea of learning skills they should have learned as kids project onto children.
-In reality, children though who learn linguistically accurate phonics become excited about applying their knowledge to words.
-We have teachers who tell us that students in their classrooms students keep raising their hands to announce new discoveries about words in the middle of other subjects.
+In reality, though, children who learn linguistically accurate phonics become excited about applying their knowledge to words.
+We have teachers tell us that students in their classrooms keep raising their hands to announce new discoveries about words in the middle of other subjects.
 This is reading across the curriculum!
-Parents tell us about how their children who were formerly frustrated and discouraged with reading exultantly exclaiming "I knew it!
+Parents tell us about their children who were formerly frustrated and discouraged with reading exultantly exclaiming "I knew it!
 I knew that made more than one sound" when taught all the sounds of a phonogram.
 Students who learn phonics combined with morphology develop a passion for words.
 They are able to sound out ANY word.
-They have tools to know when a word is not a native English words to and develop knowledge about etymology.
+They have tools to know when a word is not a native English word and to develop knowledge about etymology.
 They are able to use roots to provide clues to meaning for advanced vocabulary.
 Students develop confidence because they are successful, and they are successful because they have tools that work.

 It is true that any subject can be boring if it is taught in a boring manner!
 I believe the phonics rules should be discovered through carefully designed word experiments.
 This also teaches students how to analyze language and look for patterns, and it engages them in the learning process.
 Students should then develop mastery with the phonograms and spelling rules through fun, age-appropriate games.
 Homeschool parents and classroom teachers tell us their students beg to do Logic of English because they find learning fun.
 These students are developing a passion for words and for reading!